YingZhou001/POPdemog/doc/popdemog-tutorial.md

 Acknowledgements
 ----------------

 Xiaowen Tian wrote the python script "msprime2ms.py".
+Prof. Brian L. Browning helped proof-read this tutorial, test R script, and provide abundant suggests to the development of this package.

 [\[top\]](#content)